Frequently Asked Questions

 The absolute best way is to follow Hoop Elation on Facebook, as well as sign up for the somewhat monthly email newsletter (below).
 The latest information will come out through those two channels as soon as it's available.

 What are other ways I can experience hoop dance in Madison?

-Hoop Madison gets together just about every Sunday at the Madison Circus Space from 6-8 pm.
-Note that the group only meets once a month between Memorial Day and Labor Day.
+Hoop/Flow Madison gets together just about every Sunday at the Madison Circus Space from 6-8 pm in the winter, and once a month in the summer.
 The flow jam is $5 drop in, and not only are all ages welcome (with adult supervision), but absolutely no experience is necessary.
 There are plenty of hoops to share if you don't have your own.
 The group is very friendly, and you are encouraged to ask questions and share knowledge, so everyone can get better together.
 There's also a very active Hoop/Flow Madison Facebook group.

 Other groups meet in Madison and throughout Wisconsin too, and information can be found on the Hoop Madison- Other Groups page.
 Information about other hoop dance teachers in Madison can be found on the Hoop Madison- Instructors page.
 We are so lucky to have such wide range of options in Madison!

 What is hoop dance, and why do I want to learn it?

 Hoop dance invites creative expression through the use of a hoop.
 It starts from within, and takes you on a journey.
 Practicing hoop dance allows a person to step outside of the daily routine into a circle to find balance and creativity and a joyous experience.
 It’s great to be open to all of the possibilities that life has to offer, and I believe that hoop dance can be a teacher in this regard.

 So what is the difference between a Hula Hoop and a hoop?